treeverse/lakeFS/docs/howto/local-checkouts.md

 ```

 This will unmount the lakeFS Mount, cleaning up background tasks

-### Learn more about lakeFS Mount

-lakeFS Mount allows quite a bit of tuning to ensure optimal performance.
-[Read more](../reference/mount.html) about how lakeFS Mount works and how to configure it.

 ## **lakectl local**: Sync lakeFS data with a local directory